phoe/damn-fast-priority-queue/README.md

 ## Optimization settings

+* The code uses structure classes in favor of standard classes.
+* The code uses standard, `inline`-proclaimed functions in favor of generic functions.
 * All functions are optimized for maximum `speed`.
 * By default, the code retains the default values of `debug`, `safety`, `space`, and `compilation-speed` optimize qualities.
-To set them all to 0, pray to your favorite deity and push `:really-damn-fast-priority-queues` into `*features*` before compiling the system.
+To set them all to 0, pray to your favorite deity and push `:real-damn-fast-priority-queue` into `*features*` before compiling the system.

 ## Exports